Multi-granularity Interest Retrieval and Refinement Network for Long-Term User Behavior Modeling in CTR Prediction

 \subsubsection{Global-Aware Search unit (GASU)}

 In this unit, we expand the focus to encompass the entire behavior sequence to consider the user's more global and stable interest.
 Constructing a query using the user's entire long-term behavior sequence is challenging.
 On the one hand, directly average pooling the long sequence may result in poor query representation due to its length and the noise within the sequence.
 On the other hand, constructing the query with more complex modeling of the long sequence cannot meet the strict time limits of an online system.
-Additionally, for new users with relatively short behavior sequences, it is difficult to obtain their stable global and stable preferences.
+Additionally, for new users with relatively short behavior sequences, it is difficult to obtain their global and stable preferences.

 To address the above issues, we employ clustering methods to aggregate the item set $M$ into several clusters using pre-trained item embeddings.
-In this search unit, we construct a query by mapping the target item to the nearest cluster centroid.
-This query can efficiently and roughly capture the user's global preferences.
+Then we map the target item to the nearest cluster centroid in order to construct a query, which effectively and approximately captures the global preferences.
 Additionally, leveraging the semantic information of pre-trained embeddings helps to partially solve the user cold start problem.

 We adopt a simplified Density Peak Clustering~\cite{dpc} (DPC) algorithm that doesn't require multiple iterations or additional parameters, efficiently identifying clusters of arbitrary shapes based on density connectivity.
 DPC assumes that a cluster center is surrounded by low-density neighbors and maintains a relatively large distance from high-density points.
 For each item, we calculate its density $\rho$ and the minimum distance $\delta$ to items with higher density.